ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 And regardless of the answer, would you think that it generalizes to larger systems comprising these systems, like populations and colonies and so on?

 37:27 _Maxwell:_
-Maybe I can take
-a quick stab at that.
+Maybe I can take a quick stab at that.
-So we think that the Free Energy Principle itself commits you to a kind of I don't know what the right word is.
+So we think that the Free Energy Principle itself commits you to, a kind of I don't know what the right word is.
 We're writing a paper now.
-We're struggling with the exact coinage, but it's not quite a pen psychism.
+We're struggling with the exact coinage, but it's not quite a panpsychism.
-It's a pen representationalism or a pen tracking ism, if you'll allow me, the absolutely disgusting neologism.
+It's a pan-representationalism or a pan-tracking-ism, if you'll allow me, the absolutely disgusting neologism.
 Basically what the FEP implies is that anything that has a boundary, it looks as if it's tracking what's beyond the boundary.
 So at a very basic level, the FEP kind of licenses this talk about anything.
 So anything whatsoever looks as if it's tracking what's across the boundary by virtue of existing.